moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 All enums should have a zero value.
 Proto3 does not differentiate between set and unset fields, so if an enum field is not explicitly set, it defaults to the zero value.
-If an explicit zero value is not part of the enum definition, this will default to the actual zero value of the enum.
+If an explicit zero value is not part of the enum definition, this defaults to the actual zero value of the enum.
 For example, if you had:

 ```protobuf